1. Swansea University Strategic Vision and Purpose

 2. Implementing and Tracking Progress in Education for Sustainable Development

-The Sustainability Team are currently in discussion with the Students' Union to enable us to proceed and achieve the NUS Responsible Futures accreditation.
+The Sustainability Team are currently recruiting an ESD change agent and are in discussion with the Students' Union to enable us to proceed and achieve the NUS Responsible Futures accreditation.
 In the meantime, we use our external EMS system and a series of internal audit processes, as well as mapping the SDG work across the University, including in teaching and research in all Faculties, as part of the SDG Accord requirement.

 3. Supporting Academic Staff